Best AI Visibility Tools for Tracking AI Search (2026)

 Do I need an AI visibility tool if I already use Ahrefs or Semrush?

-Both Ahrefs and Semrush offer AI visibility features, but they approach the problem differently than dedicated AI visibility tools.
-Ahrefs Brand Radar provides broad, automated brand monitoring without prompt customization.
-Semrush’s AI Toolkit offers dashboard-level reports but limited depth.
-For serious AI visibility tracking, most teams pair their existing SEO tool with a dedicated Layer 1 tool like Scrunch, Profound, or Peec AI for prompt-level control.
+Both offer AI visibility features, but they approach the problem differently.
+Ahrefs Brand Radar provides broad, automated monitoring - no prompt customization but massive data scale (263M+ monthly prompts).
+Semrush AI Toolkit offers a unified dashboard but has been criticized for data quality issues.
+For serious AI visibility tracking, most teams pair their existing SEO tool with a dedicated Layer 1 tool like Profound, Scrunch, or Peec AI for prompt-level control.

 Where This Is All Heading